gilbox/css-bliss/README.md

 # Namespacing

-I don't like how it negatively effects readability, but if one needs to namespace it could be done like so:
+I don't like how it negatively effects readability, but if one needs to namespace, prepend a lowercase two or three letter abbreviation.

-    .ns {
-      @import 'MyModule'
-      @import 'AnotherModule'
-    }

-    // MyModule.scss:
-    &-MyModule {
+    .ns-MyModule {
       ...
     }

 # Building Blocks

 ## Module

+- No margin
+- 100% width

 ## Module Modifier